python-can-define-radio/sdr-course/classroom_activities/051-Sample-Rates-2.md

 ## Need for speed

 In `050`, we measured every 2 hours.
 That works for weather, but now, imagine you're dealing with a thermometer on a processor.
-Actually, you don't need to use your imagination — on Linux, simply run this:
+Actually, you don't need to use your imagination — on Linux, simply run this in the terminal:

 ```
 watch -n 0.2 -- cat /sys/class/thermal/thermal_zone*/temp